Tusharlohani/Tusharlohani/README.md

 <h2 align="left" style="font-weight:800;">~About me :)</h2>

-- 🌱 I’m currently learning DSA and **Android Development using Kotlin**.
+- 🌱 I’m currently learning DSA and **Working on my development skills**.

 - 👯 I’m looking to collaborate on UI/UX and projects on Android development.